JanieChan/DSC80FinalProject/README.md

 | top        | 2.79644  |   247.337  |      232.63   |       15.1276  | 7.86113 |

 ## Assessment of Missingness
+### NMAR Analysis
+I believe that the columns `monsterkillsownjungle` and `monsterkillsenemyjungle` are Not Missing At Random NMAR.
+They do not rely on any other observed columns.

 ## Hypothesis Testing